 - Key personal information, including traumatic events in your past and any current, major stressors

-- All medications you're taking, including any vitamins, herbs or other supplements, and the dosages
+- All medicines you're taking, including any vitamins, herbs or other supplements, and the doses

-- Questions to ask your mental health professional so that you can make the most of your appointment
+- Questions to ask your provider so that you can make the most of your appointment

 - Why can't I stop stealing?